Esri/arcgis-maps-sdk-kotlin-samples/samples/animate-images-with-image-overlay/README.md

 * ImageOverlay
 * SceneView

-## Offline Data

-1. Download the data from [ArcGIS Online](https://runtime.maps.arcgis.com/home/item.html?id=9465e8c02b294c69bdb42de056a23ab1).
-2. Open your command prompt and navigate to the folder where you extracted the contents of the data from step 1.
-3. Push the data into the scoped storage of the sample app: `adb push PacificSouthWest /Android/data/com.esri.arcgisruntime.sample.animateimageswithimageoverlay/files/PacificSouthWest`

 ## About the data

 These radar images were captured by the US National Weather Service (NWS).
 They highlight the Pacific Southwest sector which is made up of part the western United States and Mexico.
 For more information visit the [National Weather Service](https://www.weather.gov/jetstream/gis) website.